Baune8D/packer-windows-desktop/README.md

 Newest availble guest tools will be fetched and installed for `VMware` and `Virtualbox`.
 For `Parallels`, the guest tools of the version you are building with is installed.

-Microsoft updates are enabled and all available Windows updates will be installed on setup.
+**Microsoft updates are enabled and all available Windows updates will be installed on build.**

-#### The script will adjust the following settings for Vagrant compatibility:
+#### The script will adjust the following settings for Packer and Vagrant compatibility:
 * WinRM service configured and started automatically.
 * 32 & 64 bit Powershell execution policy set to RemoteSigned.
 * UAC disabled.